pxotmane/Wrangle-and-Analyze-Data/README.md

 ### Cleaning data
 In this step, I tried to solve all issues found in the assessing step.
-The cleaning of each issue is performing on three steps: define, code and test.
+The cleaning of each issue is performing on three steps: define, code and test.<br>
 Before starting the cleaning process, I make a copy of each table to avoid losing or changing the gathered data by mistake.
 For the missed values issues detected after the visualization assessing, I tried to extract more values for numerator and denominator ratings.
-Then, the more important quality problems that needed more work are cleaning the abnormal values of numerator rating and get the year, month also day in Twitter‐archive‐enhanced table.
+Then, the more important quality problems that needed more work are cleaning the abnormal values of numerator rating and get the year, month also day in Twitter‐archive‐enhanced table.<br>
 On the other hand, in the Predict table the most complicate quality issues are get just the right predict with high percentage prediction, also extract the dog images names.
 Beside this complicated issues, I performed some formatting tasks like capital letters, type of columns, deleting useless columns…
 Thereafter, they are two tidiness issues in this project; I merged all three tables in one table after melting the dog stages columns on one column.
-This two cleaning steps are for facilitation the analysis process after.
+This two cleaning steps are for facilitation the analysis process after.<br>
 I debriefed 20 issues in this project but did not mean the final table is free of issues; the wrangling data is an iterative process in future needing data analysis process.
 The final twitter_archive_master table contain 2223 observations with 13 columns, point out same columns had not the same number of observations but not mean are a NaN observations.